 3.4.
 For Level 1a and Level 2:

-For vehicles referred to in Article 4a, the accuracy xi,OBFCM of the OBFCM device shall be determined for each single test i in accordance with the formulae in paragraph 4.2 of Annex XXII.
+For vehicles referred to in paragraph 5.11 of this Regulation the accuracy xi,OBFCM of the OBFCM device shall be determined for each single test i in accordance with the formulae in paragraph 4.2 of Appendix 4.

 The Type Approval authority shall keep a record of the determined accuracies for each CoP family tested.